Bollywood finds new muse in anti-graft protests

 In a poll on the show's website, 72 percent of respondents admitted paying a bribe while 75 percent said they had faked salary receipts.

-"These were people from law, education, health, insurance, retail, call centres, and so on, not just the bogey men we love to throw stones at - politicians and public servants."
+"These were people from law, education, health, insurance, retail, call centers, and so on, not just the bogey men we love to throw stones at - politicians and public servants."

 Industry experts said that while there have been several films on the corruption theme recently, they still drew a delicate line between stark depictions and box-office take.